tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 7. Choose if you would like to generate a self-signed certificate or provide your own certificate.

-    If you choose to generate a certificate, the AMPLIFY CLI will use OpenSSL to create the private key and the certificate, which will be placed in the current directory where you are running the AMPLIFY CLI.
+    If you choose to generate a certificate, the Amplify CLI will use OpenSSL to create the private key and the certificate, which will be placed in the current directory where you are running the Amplify CLI.
 If you choose to provide an existing certificate, you will be prompted with the file path to the private key and the certificate.

 ### Generate a self-signed certificate